gogo2/pd-ndi/README.md

 ##### Have in mind that:
 * NDI library file must be visible for pd_ndi also after compilation.
 Easiest way to make it so is to copy it to the installation folder of pd_ndi.
-* Gem 0.93.3 distributed through Deken is 32bit-only external.
-Pd_ndi has to be built for 32bit(_-m32_ compilation flag), otherwise it won't work with this build of Gem.

 ### Usage